-You will also be invited to visit our school for a day.
-Your first day in a secondary school will be full of activities, you will meet some of your teachers and some pupils of different year groups.
+Students will also be invited to visit our school for a day.
+Their first day in a secondary school will be full of activities, they will meet some of their teachers and some students of different year groups.

 We only have two rules on that day and these are to have a great day and make at least one new friend.
-This year the transition visit day for this year is June 29th, this has been agreed with schools in advance.
+This year the transition visit day for this year is June 26th, this has been agreed with schools in advance.
 More details will follow.